Snoring Remedies: How You Can Have a More Peaceful Night –

 Switching your position can control your snoring.
-It reduces the tendency for your soft palate and tongue from falling back into your throat that leads to snoring.
+It reduces the tendency for your soft palate and tongue from falling back into your throat which leads to snoring.

 Drinking alcohol before you sleep can help put you to sleep but you have to deal with the snoring issues that come with it.

-Consuming alcohol before you go to sleep makes your muscles at the back of your throat relax.
-Once these muscles relax, they start to fall back and block your airways that lead to snoring.
+Consuming alcohol before you go to sleep makes the muscles at the back of your throat relax.
+Once these muscles relax, they start to fall back and block your airways which leads to snoring.